deepal/stdlint/README.md

 ### Using Rule Sets

 `stdlint` does not ship with a built-in rule set.
 You can instruct `stdlint` to use a rule set by installing it as an npm module and reference the rule set in `.stdlintrc` as the follows.

+Following example shows how to use `stdlint-config-bibliocircle` rule set with `stdlint`.
+You can find the repository for `stdlint-config-bibliocircle` [here](https://github.com/deepal/stdlint-config-bibliocircle)

 e.g,
  - Install `stdlint-config-bibliocircle` module in your project